-To-day these controversies are dead: capitalism itself has killed them.
-The authors of the "British school of socialism" went to their last home in the House of Lords and ended up as protagonists of a Tory Government imposing the Means Test on the workers in order to hold together the shattered fabric of capitalism in crisis.
-Their idyllic vision of the peaceful progress of democratic capitalism has vanished into limbo, as democracy has given place to fascism in country after country, and capitalism leads the world in the devil's dance of barbarism and mass murder.
-Who dares now paint the horrors of working class revolution, which could have long ago won peace and freedom for all peoples, when capitalism soaks the earth with the blood-shed of a new world war, and the sober intelligent God-fearing citizens scurry to their non-existent shelters from the rain of death of the bombing planes?
-Who dares now rattle the spectre of civil war when even the sorry apologists of imperialist war seek to glorify their hideous holocaust for the profit of the millionaires with the lying appellation of an "international civil war"?
-In the wake of carnage the shadow of famine descends over Western Europe.
-Only in Eastern Europe Communism has brought peace, stability and abundance.
+Today these controversies are dead: capitalism itself has killed them.
+The authors of the "British school of socialism" went to their last home in the House of Lords. and ended up as protagonists of a Tory government imposing Means Test on the workers in order to hold together the shattered fabric of capitalism in crisis.
+Their idyllic vision of the peaceful progress of democratic capitalism has vanished into limbo, as democracy has given place to fascism in country after country, and capitalism leads the world in a devil's dance of barbarism and mass murder.
+Who dares now paint the horrors of working class revolution, which could have long ago won peace and freedom for all peoples, when capitalism soaks the earth with the bloodshed of a new world war, and the sober, intelligent, God-fearing citizens scurry to their non-existent shelters from the rain of death from the bombing planes?
+Who dares now rattle the specter of civil war when even the sorry apologists of imperialist war seek to glorify their hideous holocaust for the profit of the millionaires with the lying appellation of an "international civil war"?

+In the wake of carnage, shadow of famine descends over western Europe.
+Only in eastern Europe communism has brought peace, stability and abundance.
 The wheel has come full circle.
 The task of revolution was not avoided by evading it.
-It returns with all the greater insistence, the longer it is postponed.
-Every prophecy, prediction and warning of Communism has been fulfilled.
-In the midst of the storm of war and the break-up of the old capitalist order Communism comes into its own, and is revealed as the only path of freedom, peace and sanity for the world.
+It returns with all the greater insistence the longer it is postponed.
+Every prophecy, prediction and warning of communism has been fulfilled.
+In the midst of the storm of war and the break-up of the old capitalist order communism comes into its own, and is revealed as the only path of freedom, peace and sanity for the world.